 - Space-Filling Empire: averted.
 Most territorial changes when compared with real life are of small size: about the biggest things that happen are the unification of Spain and Portugal and the Dominican Republic voting to rejoin Spain.

 - Spin-Off: for a timeline as short-lived as this, there is, surprisingly, already a well developed Spin-Off called Filipinas: La Gloriosa y Más Allá by ramones1986, which is mostly centered in the Philippines, although it does not follow the same plans Milarqui has developed for the archipelago.

 - Spiritual Successor: a previous story called A Prussian on the Spanish Throne by Tocomocho became the inspiration of this story.

 - There was an earlier version co-written by Linense and Milarqui before the former left the project.

 - Unexpected Successor: Antónia, wife of King Leopold, becomes heir to the Portuguese crown in the aftermath of the Portuguese Civil War.
-Then Spain and Portugal unite and King Leopold becomes king of the new country.
+Spain and Portugal unite after a referendum and King Leopold becomes king of the new country.

 - Vestigial Empire: Spain at the beginning.
 While they don't make enormous gains, they do gain a better standing.